 Just about every Republican gives lip service to border security, as long as we don't get too specific about it.
-(Note what happened when Trump got specific about it).Many who oppose illegal immigration defend legal immigration, saying something like "Illegal immigration is bad, legal immigration is good."
+(Note what happened when Trump got specific about it).

 The fact is, though, if we are to save the historical American nation, legal immigration must be shut down, and the way to do that is shut down the issuance of green cards.

 Here are some excerpts from the Julia Hahn article

 It's Official: Green Cards Now Part of 2016 Debate Breitbart, August 5th, 2015I sure hope that's right, it needs to become a major issue in the race.